nick-carroll1/HackDuke/README.md

 ## Checkout our website here:
 [CupsAdventure Website](http://cupsadventure.tech)

-## Inspiration
-We are inspired by a cup of hot chocolate.
-This Saturday afternoon, when we were brainstorming about the project for this hackathon at McDonald's, Jenny ordered a hot chocolate.
-However, we disposed of the coffee cup after using it, which is not environmentally friendly.
-In addition, we notice students mainly use plastic or paper cups when dining on the campus.
-Therefore, we decided to build an app that helps to recycle the cups when we order drinks at the cafe.

-## What it does
-"Cups Adventure" program is designed to encourage students to reduce the amount of disposable cups and promote a more sustainable campus.
-Reusable cups would be circulated around the campus through borrowing and returning, and sustainability credits could be earned with rewards redeemable after each circulation.

-Activities when you embark on a Cup Adventure:

-- _Borrow_ : Borrow a cup from your favorite vendor!
-- _Return_: Return the cup before embarking on a new adventure.
-- _Save the earth_: Every time you use a reusable cup, mother earth hugs you very tight to show her thanks

 ## How we built it
 To introduce people to the idea of using a reusable cup, we use an HTML and CSS webpage, combined with data visualization and insights from the Python library using JavaScript.
 To engage people with the actual act of using a reusable cup, we create the front end of CupAdventure app, which can be previewed on the link provided.